Meeting a Young Person’s Needs

 T Levels

-T levels were launched in September 2020, with focus on vocational skills and is roughly equivalent to 3 A – levels.
+T levels were launched in September 2020, with a focus on vocational skills and are roughly equivalent to three A levels.
 T levels have been developed with employers and education providers so that the content meets the needs of the industry.
-T levels can help young people get into employment, higher level study or apprenticeships.
+T levels can help young people get into employment, higher-level study or apprenticeships.

 Supported Internships

-A supported internship could be the right choice if you know you learn best by ‘doing’ (known as a ‘place and train’ approach) and where you need more time or support than would be available through a traineeship or apprenticeship.
+A supported internship could be the right choice if you know you learn best by ‘doing’ (known as a ‘place and train’ approach) and where you need more time or support than would be available through a traineeship.
 Previous work experience outside of school or college is also really important.

 Young people and their employers will get the help they need to learn from a job coach, who will support them until they both feel confident that the young person can do the job by themselves.
-The supported internship will last at least six months and young people won’t get paid, but they should be ready to move into a paid job at the end because of the skills and experience they have gained.
+The supported internship can last up to twelve months and young people won’t get paid, but they should be ready to move into a paid job at the end because of the skills and experience they have gained.
 All supported internships should be personalised to the needs of the young person, and flexible so that they meet the needs of the young person and the employer.

 The most important requirement for a supported internship is that the young person wants to work.